-13. LABOR CONTRACTS
+14. LABOR CONTRACTS

-Certain Town employees are represented by three bargaining units, with the balance governed by Town Board rules and regulations.
-The Teamsters Local 264 (Police Department), the Teamsters Local 264 (Highway, Drainage, and Water Departments) and the Civil Service Employees Association, Inc., have negotiated contracts in place through December 31, 2021, December 31, 2023 and December 31, 2023, respectively.
+Certain Town employees are represented by four bargaining units, with the balance governed by Town Board rules and regulations.
+The Civil Service Employees Association, Inc., the Teamsters Local 264 (Police Department) and the Teamsters Local 264 Clerical have negotiated contracts in place through December 31, 2023, December 31, 2021 and December 31, 2023, respectively.
+The Teamsters Local 264 (Highway, Drainage, and Water Departments) contract has expired as of December 31, 2020, and is currently in negotiations.

-14. COMMITMENTS
+15. COMMITMENTS

 Encumbrances-Encumbrances are commitments related to unperformed (executory) contracts for goods or services (i.e., purchase orders, contracts, and commitments).
 Encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
 While all appropriations and encumbrances lapse at year end, valid outstanding encumbrances (those for which performance under the executory contract is expended in the next year) are re-appointed and become part of the subsequent year's budget pursuant to state regulations.
 The Town considers encumbrances to be significant for amounts that are encumbered in excess of \$50,000.
-The Town did not have any significant encumbrances as of December 31, 2020.
+The Town had the following significant encumbrances at December 31, 2021.